Paper planes launched from space: Other projects

-In February 2011, 200 planes were launched from a net underneath a weather balloon twenty-three miles above Germany.
+In February 2011, Project Space Planes launched 200 planes from a net underneath a weather balloon twenty-three miles above Germany.
 The planes were designed to maintain stable flight even in gusts up to 100 mph.
 The planes were equipped with memory chips from which data could be uploaded.
 Planes were subsequently recovered from Europe, North America and Australia.

 On 13 September 2014, a group of Civil Air Patrol cadets from Fox Valley Composite Squadron of the Illinois Wing announced that it had broken the Guinness World Record for the highest launch of a paper plane by releasing a substantial paper dart at 96563 ft.

 On 24 June 2015, a secondary school science club from Elsworth, Cambridgeshire, UK, achieved the world record for the highest altitude paper plane launch, reaching an altitude of 35043 m.

 On 27 July 2019, Japanese startup Interstellar Technologies Inc. launched sounding rocket MOMO-F4 with number of payloads including three origami paper planes made out of heat resistant paper.
 These paper planes by paper-plane enthusiast Takuo Toda were supposed to be released at the planned 100 km apogee, but due to anomalies the MOMO-F4 sounding rocket could only achieve 13 km altitude and crashed into the ocean.

-On September 5, 2024, three paper planes, one of which was equipped with a radiosonde, were launched from Italy using a weather balloon.
+On 5 September 2024, three paper planes, one of which was equipped with a radiosonde, were launched from Italy using a weather balloon.
 The launch reached an altitude of 41,889 meters.
 The telemetry plane landed in the sea after 1 hour and 59 minutes of flight.
 One of the other two paper planes was found a week later.